AbuAzme/Effects/README.md

 # AbuAzme TV Effects List

-Check how many Points you have before start using the effects by typing !points
+Check how many Points you have before start using the effects by typing !points in chat

 <h3> Sound Effects </h3>